-Membership is terminated if:

-- (1) the member dies or, if it is an organisation, ceases to exist; - (2) the member resigns by written notice to the charity unless, after the resignation, there would be less than two members; - (3) any sum due from the member to the charity is not paid in full within six months of it falling due; - (4) the member is removed from membership by a resolution of the directors that it is in the best interests of the charity that his or her or its membership is terminated.
-A resolution to remove a member from membership may only be passed if: - (a) the member has been given at least twenty-one days' notice in writing of the meeting of the directors at which the resolution will be proposed and the reasons why it is to be proposed; - (b) the member or, at the option of the member, the member's representative (who need not be a member of the charity) has been allowed to make representations to the meeting.
+- 12 Membership is terminated if - (1) the member dies or, if it is an organisation, ceases to exist,

+- (2) the member resigns by written notice to the charity unless, after the resignation, there would be less than two members, - (3) any sum due from the member to the charity is not paid in full within six months of it falling due, - (4) the member is removed from membership by a resolution of the directors that it is in the best interests of the charity that his or her or its membership is terminated A resolution to remove a member from membership may only be passed if - (a) the member has been given at least twenty-one days' notice in writing of the meeting of the directors at which the resolution will be proposed and the reasons why it is to be proposed, - (b) the member or, at the option of the member, the member's representative (who need not be a member of the charity) has been allowed to make representations to the meeting

-10 General meetings
+General meetings

-- (1) The charity must hold its first annual general meeting within eighteen months after the date of its incorporation. - (2) An annual general meeting must be held in each subsequent year and not more than fifteen months may elapse between successive annual general meetings. - 11 The directors may call a general meeting at any time. - 12 Notice of general meetings - (1) The minimum periods of notice required to hold a general meeting of the charity are: - (a) twenty-one clear days for an annual general meeting or a general meeting called for the passing of a special resolution; - (b) fourteen clear days for all other general meetings. - (2) A general meeting may be called by shorter notice if it is so agreed by a majority in number of members having a right to attend and vote at the meeting, being a majority who together hold not less than 90 percent of the total voting rights. - (3) The notice must specify the date time and place of the meeting and the general nature of the business to be transacted.
+- 13 (1) The charity must hold its first annual general meeting within eighteen months after the date of its incorporation - (2) An annual general meeting must be held in each subsequent year and not more than fifteen months may elapse between successive annual general meetings - 14 The directors may call a general meeting at any time

+Notice of general meetings

+- 15 (1) The minimum periods of notice required to hold a general meeting of the charity are - (a) twenty-one clear days for an annual general meeting or a general meeting called for the passing of a special resolution, - (b) fourteen clear days for all other general meetings - (2) A general meeting may be called by shorter notice if it is so agreed by a majority in number of members having a right to attend and vote at the meeting, being a majority who together hold not less than 90 percent of the total voting rights - (3) The notice must specify the date time and place of the meeting and the general nature of the business to be transacted.
 If the meeting is to be an annual general meeting, the notice must say so.
-The notice must also contain a statement setting out the right of members to appoint a proxy under section 324 of the Companies Act 2006 and article 19. - (4) The notice must be given to all the members and to the directors and auditors. - 13 The proceedings at a meeting shall not be invalidated because a person who was entitled to receive notice of the meeting did not receive it because of an accidental omission by the charity. - 14 Proceedings at general meetings - (1) No business shall be transacted at any general meeting unless a quorum is present. - (2) A quorum is: - (a) members present in person or by proxy and entitled to vote upon the business to be conducted at the meeting; or - (b) one tenth of the total membership at the time whichever is the greater. - (3) The authorised representative of a member organisation shall be counted in the quorum. - 15 (1) If - (a) a quorum is not present within half an hour from the time appointed for the meeting; or - (b) during a meeting a quorum ceases to be present; the meeting shall be adjourned to such time and place as the directors shall determine. - (2) The directors must reconvene the meeting and must give at least seven clear days' notice of the reconvened meeting stating the date, time and place of the meeting. - (3) If no quorum is present at the reconvened meeting within fifteen minutes of the time specified for the start of the meeting the members present in person or by proxy at that time shall constitute the quorum for that meeting.
+The notice must also contain a statement setting out the right of members to appoint a proxy under section 324 of the Companies Act 2006 and article 22. - (4) The notice must be given to all the members and to the directors and auditors - The proceedings at a meeting shall not be invalidated because a person who was entitled to receive notice of the meeting did not receive it because of an accidental omission by the charity whichever is the greater